hydephp/develop/monorepo/AI/README.md

 - Use camelCase for class fields, use snake_case for non-class functions and constants.
 - Code comments should be used sparingly, and only when describing things that seem weird but that may be needed to work around quirks out of our control.
 In general, extracting a self describing helper method is much better.
 - When writing tests, use PHPUnit where tests are defined using this format: `public function testDoingSomethingDoesSomething()`, we do not specify return types on test methods, but we do when adding testing helper methods.
+- PHPDocs should use fully qualified class names, code should import both classes and functions.
+Function imports are separated with a newline from class imports.
 ```